OctopusDeploy/docs/docs/projects/variables/variable-substitutions.md

 ---
-title: Variable Substitutions
+title: Variable substitutions
 description: Variable substitutions are a flexible way to adjust configuration based on your variables and the context of your deployment.
 position: 10
 ---

 Variable substitutions are a flexible way to adjust configuration based on your [variables](/docs/projects/variables/index.md) and the context of your [deployment](/docs/deployment-process/index.md).
 You can often tame the number and complexity of your variables by breaking them down into simple variables and combining them together using expressions.

-## Binding Variables
+## Binding variables

 You can using Octopus's special binding syntax to reference a variable from within the value of another variable.
 In the following example, the `ConnectionString` variable references the variables `{Server}` and `{Database}`.